AlejandroPerezB2B/Granada/README.md

 > **Project title:** _ColMem_

-This repository contains the MATLAB and EEGLAB code used to import, organise, synchronise, preprocess and analyse EEG data recorded simultaneously from participant triads.
+This repository contains the MATLAB and EEGLAB code used to import, organise, synchronise, preprocess and analyse EEG data recorded simultaneously from participant triads.\

-## Authors:
+This code was developed as part of a research project led by Principal Investigators **María Teresa Bajo** and **Sandra Marful** at the CIMCYC, Universidad de Granada.

+**Authors:**

-- **Alejandro Pérez** — `@AlejandroPerezB2B`
+- *Alejandro Pérez* — `@AlejandroPerezB2B`
-- **Celia Sissi Stijsiger** — `@CeliaSissi`
+- *Celia Sissi Stijsiger* — `@CeliaSissi`

 ## Background